Last updated: 01 Jul 2026

 The Emergency Reserve scheme was enabled by an Electricity Authority Code amendment that came into effect on 1 March 2026 and is intended to strengthen power system reliability by enabling paid demand-response during acute system stress events, acting as a penultimate step before instructed involuntary demand management.

-Transpower, in its role as System Operator, is responsible for developing and implementing Emergency Reserve as a new ancillary service, and is currently collaborating with an industry co-design panel to support this work.
+Transpower, in its role as System Operator, is responsible for developing and implementing Emergency Reserve as a new ancillary service.

 Co-design panel

-A co-design panel has been established to provide practical, operational and market insights to test design assumptions, identify implementation risks (operational, commercial and technical), build shared understanding of how Emergency Reserve differs from existing ancillary services, and help inform draft amendments to policy and procurement documentation, and contractual arrangements.
+A co-design panel was established to provide practical, operational and market insights to test design assumptions, identify implementation risks (operational, commercial and technical), build shared understanding of how Emergency Reserve differs from existing ancillary services, and help inform draft amendments to policy and procurement documentation, and contractual arrangements. .

 We are pleased to have the following members on our panel: